 General Admission Information

-If you are transferring from another college or university, you should have completed the equivalent of one full year—30 semester credit hours, or 45 quarter hours.
-You should satisfy all regular admission requirements and submit your complete, official transcripts of college work, high school transcripts, and SAT or ACT scores by July 15.
+Please complete the transfer application if you are an applicant who has been (or will have been prior to starting at Rollins) enrolled full-time for at least 2 semesters at another college or university post High School graduation and have the equivalent of 30 semester credits or more.
+Full-time is generally defined as 12 credits or more per semester.
+You should satisfy all regular admission requirements and submit your complete, official transcripts of college work, high school transcripts, and SAT or ACT scores by June 15.
 We will mail an evaluation of your transfer credits and class standing approximately two weeks after our admission decision.

 To be a competitive applicant you should have achieved a cumulative grade point average equivalent to a B or better in a rigorous program of study at a two- or four-year college or university.
 While the quality of your collegiate academic record is the most important factor in our decisions, the Admission Committee also reviews your secondary school record, standardized test scores, academic recommendations, and your potential to contribute to and benefit from the Rollins community.

 To be considered for the limited number of transfer and first-year student openings available each spring semester, you should submit all application information by November 1.
-First-year applicants are considered students who will have a semester or less of college work prior to transferring to Rollins.
-Also, first-year applicants are required to send a high school counselor recommendation and secondary school report in addition to the above requirements.
+First-year applicants are considered students who have not completed college work after high school graduation.
+In addition to the requirements above, first-year applicants are required to send a high school counselor recommendation and secondary school report.
 Notifications of admission decisions will be sent to candidates as soon as possible.
 Should you have questions about spring semester admission, you may contact the Director of Spring Admission, who serves as your liaison to Rollins.
+For information on spring admission, please click here.

 Transfer students must meet all general education curriculum and major requirements to earn a Rollins College degree.
 The Office of Student Records reviews and evaluates courses taken at other institutions, determines courses/credit to be accepted, and prepares a Transfer Course Evaluation.
 The evaluation lists all courses accepted and any general education requirements those courses fulfill.
 Students who enter Rollins College ready to declare their major program of study may request a major course evaluation from the Office of Student Records.
 The major department makes decisions regarding fulfillment of major requirements through transfer credit.